 Other pedal companies took notice and decided to attempt to replicate the traits of the Centaur Klon.
 With so many copies to choose from, how do you make sense of the current options?
 We’re here to help.
 Keep reading.

-- How To Choose The Best Klon Clone
+- How To Choose The Right Pedal For You

-The Electro-Harmonix Soul Food is Our Pick for this list.
+The Electro-Harmonix Soul Food is our Top Pick for this list.
 This pedal features a superb drive control to take you from a clean boost to fully-saturated distortion sound with quality and transparent tone and is also very responsive to your playing.

 The Mosky Golden Horse is our Best Budget pick.
 It comes in an undersized and well-built enclosure and does not color the tone of your guitar as you increase the saturation.